jenchem88/Morphologic-AI/README.md

 _Acknowledgments_

-We would like to thank Recursion Pharmaceuticals for providing the datasets used in this project, as well as Lux Capital for hosting this project.
+We would like to thank Recursion Pharmaceuticals for providing the datasets used in this project,ENVEDA, Polaris, ESM3, Ginkgo, Modal, AWS, RunPod, DigitalOcean as well as Lux Capital for hosting this project.